lshapton/intro-to-comp-sci/week-2/videos.md

-# Week 2: From Ruby to Bytecode (Lexer, parser, compile, linked lists, optimization, byte code)
+# Week 2: From Ruby to Bytecode

 # Videos